 Bad Survey Question #3: The Manipulating Question

-I’ve seen my share of survey questions that manipulates me to go for a particulate answer.
-The problem with these questions is that the manipulation puts off your respondent from giving you any feedback.
+I’ve seen my share of survey questions that manipulate me to go for a particular answer.
+The problem with these questions is that the manipulation prevents your respondent from giving you any feedback.
 It can trigger an instant suspicion and dislike towards your brand.

 And the survey creators might get what they want, but definitely not what they need!